 To visit Wellington Pit: park in the overflow car park of the Beacon Centre (on the harbourside) then walk up the short path to the chimney.

-(NGR: NX 9677 1825) Running down beside Wellington pit, but built in 1813 (replacing an earlier horse drawn tramway) to connect Saltom pit waggonway to the harbour is Howgill Incline.
+(NGR: NX 9677 1825) The original incline ran down beside Wellington pit, built in 1813 (replacing an earlier horse drawn tramway) to connect Saltom pit waggonway to the harbour.
 This is 230 yards long, with a vertical drop of 115 feet.
 It was a self-acting incline, 1 loaded wagon travelling down the incline could raise 3 empties.

-The ‘medieval’ style fan house, built in 1836, housed a 36 ft. diameter Guibel fan from 1870 - this is claimed to be one of the few surviving examples of this type of fan house.
+The surviving ‘medieval’ style Guibal fan house is claimed to be one of the few surviving examples of this type of fan house.

 (NGR: NX 9694 1823) Opened in 1996, on the South side of Whitehaven harbour, the Centre tells the story of Whitehaven's maritime, industrial and social history - it is open daily and there is an admission charge, but its well worth a visit.